 We are fully equipped to provide photos, videos, and thorough documentation for every project we complete, so you are up to date all the information we have during our service to you.

-The selection of the correct Condenser Tubes cleaner for the deposits is the most important decision to be made prior to a heat exchanger/condenser tube cleaning.
+The selection of the correct Condenser Tube cleaners for the deposits is the most important decision to be made prior to a heat exchanger/condenser tube cleaning.
 If the history is unknown, AES can come equipped to the job site with various condenser cleaners to attack the exact condition once the tube bundle is exposed during a condenser tube inspection.

 AES works closely with Goodway to offer an entire line of cleaning products, from the aggressive metal scrapers for hard deposits to a plastic tube scrubber for lighter / easily removed deposits.

-Once AES is able to establish a history based on actual conditions, we can work closely with plant personnel to determine the most economical and effective approach for future condenser tube cleanings.
+Once AES is able to establish a history based on actual conditions, we can work closely with plant personnel to determine the most economical and effective approach for future condenser tube cleaning.

 AES dispatches a Safety / Documentation Manager for each condenser / heat exchanger tube cleaning scope of work that we complete, in addition to the regular project manager.